 The Timer0 and Timer1 outputs can also be used to generate non-repetitive or variable-duty-cycle waveforms.
 The timer output takes up to 6 clock cycles to respond to the clock input.
-Thus the minimum timer output cycle is 25 ns x 6 = 150 ns (at 40 MHz).
+The minimum timer output cycle, therefore, is 25 ns x 6 = 150 ns (at 40 MHz).

-Each timer has a maximum count register that defines the maximum value the timer will reach.
+Each timer has a maximum count register that defines the timer's maximum value.
 Both Timer0 and Timer1 have a secondary maximum count register for variable duty cycle output.
 Using both the primary and secondary maximum count registers lets the timer alternate between two maximum values.

-Pulse Width Demodulation can be used to measure the input signal's high and low phases on the INT2=J2 pin 20.
+Pulse Width Demodulation can be used to measure the input signal's high and low phases on the INT2.